I was recently scrolling on Twitter (yes, I know) and I came across a tweet about negative thinking that really made me pause. Here it is:

-Since you can’t predict the future, you don’t know if the scary what if will be true or the miraculous one, so you might as well give energy to the preferred outcome instead of torturing yourself in the build up.
+Since you can’t predict the future, you don’t know if the scary “what if” will be true or the miraculous one, so you might as well give energy to the preferred outcome instead of torturing yourself.

 Tip 3: Start Small

 One of the BIGGEST challenges I’ve come up against in building my website and writing career is information overload.